 CBG and CBD: A Power Duo With Potential

 Although CBG acts on both CB1 and CB2 receptors, like CBD it does not produce psychoactive effects: it’s another non-psychotropic cannabinoid.
 However, it’s important to remember that CBG is the source of CBD, more like its parent than its twin.
 CBGA (cannabigerolic acid) is transformed into CBDA (cannabidiolic acid) by cannabidiolic-acid synthase, an enzyme in the hemp plant, and CBGA and CBDA are simply the acidic versions of CBG and CBD.
-While research is still emerging on the benefits of CBG, some studies show that the therapeutic effects may include the following*.
+While research is still emerging on the benefits of CBG, some studies show that the therapeutic effects may include the following* – what is CBG cannabinoid?

 - Anti-inflammatory potential: A 2013 study showed that CBG has a strong potential in controlling inflammatory bowel disease (IBD) by reducing nitric oxide production in macrophages and reducing ROS formation in intestinal epithelial cells in a mouse animal model of colitis;